benlubas/molten-nvim/README.md

 - Send code from multiple buffers to the same kernel
 - See output in real time, without flicker
 - Python virtual environment support
-- Renders images and LaTeX
+- Renders images, plots, and LaTeX to the terminal
+- Very customizable

 ## Requirements